 In the short term, the town of Atherton must wrestle with a projected $1.2 million revenue shortfall as it crafts its 2010-11 budget.
 But it's the long-term outlook, which is clouded by an unfunded liability that has reached nearly $8 million, that has some Town Council members even more troubled.

-Spending in the proposed $10.4 million budget is down from last year's $11 million, but with revenues projected at only $9.2 million the council will have to find more spending cuts, or boost revenues with higher fees or taxes, or shift existing funds to the operating budget in order to balance it.
+Spending in the proposed $10.4 million budget is down from last year's $11 million, but with revenues projected at only $9.2 million the council will have to find more cuts in spending, boost revenues with higher fees or taxes, or shift existing funds to the operating budget in order to balance it.

 The council looked at the draft budget for the first time at an April 26 study session.
 With Mayor Kathy McKeithen out of town and absent from the meeting, the other four council members expressed concern about the town's unfunded liability for post-retirement health care costs promised to employees.
 An actuarial study placed that cost at $7.7 million in the current fiscal year, according to Louise Ho, the town's finance director.